Take charge of your life with hypnotherapy

 - You remain conscious and aware at all times during a hypnotherapy session

-- Hypnosis has been recognised as an effective therapeutic treatment by the British Medical Association since 1955
+- It has been recognised as an effective therapeutic treatment by the British Medical Association since 1955